-If you’re looking for something for your home workshop or garage, check out the best cordless drills below, June has been a great month.
+If you’re looking for something for your home workshop or garage, check out the best cordless drills below, we’ve had some great ones this month.
 If you’re looking for a drill on a budget, check out our reviews on the best cordless drill under $100.
-If not, then you’re in the right place as we have the best cordless drills of 2019 for you.
+If not, then you’re in the right place as we have the best cordless drills of 2021 for you.

 DeWalt is one of the most trusted tool brands in the world, along with Black + Decker, the store which you can purchase this from.
 Whether you’re new or a seasoned veteran in the world of power tools, the DeWalt is one you should have on hand.
 Features of the Dewalt DC970K-2 compact drill include:

 - Double ended screwdriver bit and kit box

 If you’ve ever used a cheap product, you understand how important the minimization of fatigue in during extended use or even minimal use of a compact drill/driver kit.
 Beyond the compact size and weight (5.2 pounds to be exact), you won’t have to worry about hurting hands or wrists.
 In incorporating a better design, you can effectively reduce the risk of carpal tunnel.
 Now if only all power tools had this design in mind!

 Let’s jump right into the features of the trusted Black & Decker cordless drill: